Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Design of WritingPath

-The fourth step refines the initial outline by adding subheadings and specific details to each section based on incorporating the keywords collected from the previous step.
-The augmented outline $O_{\text{aug}}$ is generated using the LLM function $f_{\text{llm}}$ with a prompt configuration $\phi_4$ that takes the title $t$, keywords $K$, and initial outline $O_{\text{init}}$ as inputs:

-The resulting augmented outline, $O_{\text{aug}}$, comprises headers ($h_{i,0}$) and their corresponding subheaders ($h_{i,j}$), where $i$ denotes the header index, and $j$ indexes the subheaders.
-This outline with detailed structure serves as a comprehensive writing plan, breaking down the text into manageable parts and providing clear direction for the content.
+\textbf{Step 4: Generate Augmented Outline} The fourth step refines the initial outline by adding subheadings and specific details to each section based on incorporating the keywords collected from the previous step.
+The augmented outline $O_{\text{aug}}$ is generated using the LLM function $f_{\text{llm}}$ with a prompt configuration $\phi_4$ that takes the title $t$, keywords $K$, and initial outline $O_{\text{init}}$ as inputs: The resulting augmented outline, $O_{\text{aug}}$, comprises headers ($h_{i,0}$) and their corresponding subheaders ($h_{i,j}$), where $i$ denotes the header index, and $j$ indexes the subheaders.
+This detailed structure serves as a comprehensive writing plan, breaking down the text into manageable parts and providing clear direction for the content.